haiku/website/content/blog/pulkomandy/2017-11-25_haiku_monthly_activity_report_november_2017.md

 <p>mmlr reworked the remote app_server support and started work on an HTML5 client for it.
 This replaces the earlier existing attempt at an HTML5 backend for app_server, with a more modern one using canvas and websockets.
 There is still some work needed to get everything working properly, and this is quite complex to set up with no easy frontend, yet.</p>

-<p>I fixed an app_server crash when setting an empty drag bitmap, for examplethis could happen in the Locale preferences when dragging or double clicking items around.</p>
+<p>I fixed an app_server crash when setting an empty drag bitmap, for example this could happen in the Locale preferences when dragging or double clicking items around.</p>

 <p>mmu_man fixed a NULL pointer dereference in the UVC webcam driver.
 However, we were still unable to get it to display a picture.</p>